superwall/Superwall-iOS/.github/CONTRIBUTING.md

 ## License

-By contributing to `Paywall`, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to `Superwall`, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.